Sanskrit: भुजङ्गासन; Bhujanga – Cobra, Asana – Pose; Pronounced As – boo-jang-GAHS-anna

 What You Should Know Before You Do This Asana

 You must make sure to keep your stomach and bowels empty before you practice this asana.
-Have your meals at least four to six hours before you do the asana so that your food gets digested and there is enough energy for you to expend during the practice.
+Have your meals at least four to six hours before you do the asana so that your food gets digested and there is enough energy for you to expand during the practice.

 It is best to practice yoga first thing in the morning.
 But in the event you cannot work out in the morning, it is alright to practice it in the evening.